 - We are supporting a joint initiative between the RTPI West Midlands , University of Birmingham and Birmingham City University to direct student research towards strategic planning issues in the West Midlands.
 Find out more

-- We are working with the Future Cities Catapult and organisations in the PlanTech sector to shape digital innovation in the planning system and explore the impacts of automation, standardisation and transparecy.
+- We are working with the Connected Places Catapult (CPC) and organisations in the PlanTech sector to shape digital innovation in the planning system and explore the impacts of automation, standardisation and transparency.
 Find out more

 And finally, we are calling for RTPI members to contribute to this work programme by providing case studies of local and combined authorities which are experimenting with new data, modelling techniques and software packages in order to: